 GIT comes into the picture in tracking down which team has committed the change that caused the error and to roll back if needed.
 GIT solves the problems related to maintaining the code.
 In GIT, there is a central repository where the code from all the teams is present.
 There is also a local repository where the code about one particular team is present.
 You can fetch the whole code from the main repository or server to the local repository using pull and you can push the code written by one particular team onto the main repository.
-There is also a working space where a team develops the application and you can fetch the code from the local repository onto your working directory using update.
+There is also a working space where a team develops the application and you can fetch the code from the local repository onto your working directory using an update.
 Using commit, you can forward the readied code from your working directory onto the local repository.
 This is the overview of the GIT.
 In case the main repository crashes or is unavailable for any reason, the teams can still have the code to work on the application.

-To be able to work with JIRA, you should be familiar with agile terminologies such as EPIC, SCRUM life cycle, SPRINT lifecycles.
+To be able to work with JIRA, you should be familiar with agile terminologies such as EPIC, SCRUM life cycle, and SPRINT lifecycles.
 EPIC is the abstract form of what the client wants.
 The project is then commenced to get into what is required to achieve that epic.
 In an abstract form, we refer to them as stories.
-So, we break the epic into various features that are required to fulfil that epic, and to fulfil those features, we create stories.
+So, we break the epic into various features that are required to fulfill that epic, and to fulfill those features, we create stories.
 All these are in a non-technical format and to get into the technical aspects of the project, tasks are created.
 These tasks were assigned to the various hierarchy of employees that are working on the project and they are called SCRUM.
-In agile and devops deployment methodology, the EPICs are divided into stories and the stories are further divided into tasks.
+In agile and DevOps deployment methodology, the EPICs are divided into stories and the stories are further divided into tasks.
 The short time frame that is required to finish these various tasks is called a sprint lifecycle.
 JIRA is a very good tool for employee management and helps in creating backlogs, epics, scrum, and sprint lifecycles, creating tasks, updating status on board, code integration, and managing multiple releases.
 It also helps in creating and managing various workflows within the organization and supports third-party workflows.
-Apart from DevOps Implementation Services agile project management, JIRA is also an excellent bug tracker.
+Apart from DevOps Implementation Services and agile project management, JIRA is also an excellent bug tracker.
 JIRA is in one solution for multiple software and team-related use cases.
 Even if you are not working in an agile team JIRA is still a solution.

 Jenkins is a DevOps tool used for continuous integration by monitoring the execution of repeated tasks.
 One of the best tools which help to integrate project changes by quickly finding any issues.
 DevOps Implementation Services is the process where the code supporting new functionality is added or integrated with the existing code.